YU-Zhejian/LinuxMiniPrograms/Readme.md

-# ReadMe For YuZJLab LinuxMiniPrograms
+# Readme For YuZJLab LinuxMiniPrograms

 This file is written in Markdown, a lightweight Markup language.
 If you have no idea how to read them, you may use Pandoc (<https://www.pandoc.org/>) or Markdown editors like Typora (<https://www.typora.io/>) if you have access to a Graphical User Interface (GUI).
 This documentation can be converted to PDF, HTML or other various formats by Pandoc available from <https://www.pandoc.org/>.